hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05b-HTMLForms.md

 [Transcript](https://tinyurl.com/y598luwv)

-The example used in the video is available online at JSBin.
-A screenshot of the resulted form is shown on the right.
+The example used in the video is available [online at JSBin](https://jsbin.com/jagodi/edit?html,css,output).
+A screenshot of the resulted form is shown on the right. ([Local Example - Best Practice](src/5.2.4-example1.html))

 Forms are a way to get user input which is sent to a remote server.
 This section of the course focuses on the HTML5 additions to forms, and as such will only cover the client-side part.